-The staff at Carson Middle School is committed to serve the students and parents of this community.
+The staff at Carson Middle School is committed to serving the students and parents of this community.
 Academic and social lessons are designed to engage students and prepare them for the challenges of high school and beyond.
 Open communication between staff members, parents, and students will ensure all stakeholders are working collaboratively toward the common goal of students' academic and social successes.
 As always, it is this combined effort between students, teachers, and parents that makes Carson Middle School, "Someplace Special."
-We are looking forward to a great 2022-2023 school year and know that working together will ensure a successful school experience for your child.
+We are looking forward to a great 2023-2024 school year!
+Go Tigers!